uilianries/imgui/About-the-IMGUI-paradigm.md

 - IMGUI refers to the API: literally the interface between the application and the UI system.
   - The API tries to minimize the application having to retain data related to the UI system.
   - The API tries to minimize the UI system having to retain data related to the application.
 - IMGUI does NOT refer to the implementation.
-Whatever happens inside the UI system stays inside the UI system.
+Whatever happens inside the UI system doesn't matter.

 This is in comparison with typical RMGUI ("retained-mode UI"):